renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## autodiscoverProjects

 You can use this option to filter the list of autodiscovered repositories by project names.
+This feature is useful for users who want Renovate to only work on repositories within specific projects or exclude certain repositories from being processed.

 ```json title="Example for Bitbucket"
 {